Connector & Cable Assembly

 There are two options available for visual verification that the reflow temperature for the solder has been reached:

 • Thermochromic indicator dye which disappears when the proper temperature has been reached.
-This dye is added to the flux coating and does not interfere with reflow.

 • External indicator ring which is made of an alloy that melts at a higher temperature than the base tube.
 Once the outer ring is reflowed, it is an indication that the base tube has also reflowed.